To govern oneself primarily by ideas, principles, and preferences is a good thing.

 Tyrants and dictators foment psychological distress because they know it will generally lead to ideological thinking within their people.
 Socialism and communism have often thrived in times of crisis, while moderate political perspectives under the same conditions tend to suffer losses.

-In the history of nearly all countries there eventually comes a time of severe, national distress.
-It’s during these times when political leaders often encourage their citizens to think ideologically against their political rivals via blame and accusation.
+In the history of nearly all countries, there eventually comes a time of severe national distress.
+During these times, political leaders often encourage their citizens to think ideologically against their political rivals by blaming and accusing them of whatever bad is happening.

 I cannot think of a case where a tyrant or dictator didn't rise to power without encouraging emotional distress in its people by use of blame and accusation.
 If you know of an exception, please email me at jeff@jjore.com.